If you are looking for ways to earn more cash and you like driving your car, you might want to consider working for a

 Use a Mileage Tracking App

-If you put a mileage tracking app on your phone, you can make sure you keep track of all of the miles you drive for Lyft so that you can maximize your annual mileage deduction on your tax return.
+If you put a mileage tracking app on your phone, you can make sure you keep track of all of the miles you drive with Lyft so that you can maximize your annual mileage deduction on your tax return.
 What are some of the more popular mileage tracking apps?

 - Stride Drive is a free mobile app that can help you track mileage and other business expenses as well.
 It has pre-loaded categories so that you can easily input each expense.

 - Quickbooks Self-Employed app is a more comprehensive app that tracks all business expenses – and your mileage too.
 The detailed analysis this app provides can help make tax filing easier as well.
 It costs $5 per month, but the first 30 days are free.

 - Mile IQ app is for tracking miles only, and it has a cool, easy-to-use feature that allows you to categorize each trip as either a personal trip or a professional trip.
 This app is free if you do less than 40 trips per month, and it costs between $4.99 a month and $5.99 a month for the upgraded plans.

 - Trip Log has both free mileage tracking plans and upgraded plans that come with a monthly fee.
 The free plan should work for people who just want basic mileage tracking, but even if you need to upgrade, the upgraded plans are pretty affordable, starting at $15 dollars per year.

 Installing a mileage tracking app like the ones mentioned above will help you keep better track of the miles you drive as a Lyft driver, and keeping better track of your mileage will help you maximize your profit.